 The pancratium maritimum, or sea daffodil, grows on beaches along the Mediterranean.

-Examine the the stamen antennae, fluid white petals, deep blue shadow on the rear leaf.
-(Look here if you want extreme detail.)
+Examine the stamen antennae, fluid white petals, deep blue shadow on the rear leaf.
+(Click on the image above to see more.)

 It’s a collage, sliced with a razor from colored paper.
 Each stamen, shadow, and gradation represents a separate layer.
 A woman nearing age 80 created it.

 And it’s dated 1778, not long after her patron King George III lost thirteen troublesome colonies.

 Like Grandma Moses, Mary Granville Delany (1700-1788) bloomed in her 70s, when she embarked on her life’s work—creating 985 life-size, three-dimensional, scientifically-correct botanical prints now held by the British Museum.

 Some consider her the first mixed media collage artist because she used paint, paper, and parts of flowers.
 Nothing like it had been seen before.